Sept 26th, 2017 Heritage Seminary received Applicant Status with the Accreditation of Biblical Higher Education.

 In most cases, schools are more reluctant to accept transfer units from an unaccredited institution than they are to accept a graduate of an unaccredited institution into a graduate program.
 This is understandable because they are actually exempting students from part of their program.
 We will work toward creating credit transfer agreements with various institutions as the need arises.

-Does Heritage accept financial aid through FAFSA, student loans or a GI Bill?
+Does Heritage Seminary accept financial aid through FAFSA, student loans or a GI Bill?

 Not at this time

-Currently we are unable to grant student visas to attend Heritage Bible College.
+Currently we are unable to grant student visas to attend Heritage Seminary.

-If I graduate from Heritage, and the school later reaches accreditation, will my degree be affected (or “grandfathered”)?
+If I graduate from Heritage Seminary, and the school later reaches accreditation, will my degree be affected (or “grandfathered”)?

-What happens if Heritage gets accredited while I am still in school?
+What happens if Heritage Seminary gets accredited while I am still in school?

 If a student is applying for another school, the registrar will ask or look to see if the school is accredited.
 If it is accredited at that time, then the conversation will usually end there.
 Sometimes they may look further to see the actual date of accreditation and compare that date to when the student was taking classes.
 However, since accreditation is a long process that requires continual improvement rather than just meeting a set of requirements, they should realize that the education offered in the years prior to receiving accredited status was comparable to that received after.